 - Degree in Human Resources: Charting Your Career Path in HR

-- 20+ Difference Between Accounting And Auditing (Explained)
+- 20+ Difference Between CIMA And ACCA

 Business, marketing, and blogging – these three words describe me the best.
 I am the founder of Burban Branding and Media, and a self-taught marketer with 10 years of experience.
 My passion lies in helping startups enhance their business through marketing, HR, leadership, and finance.
 I am on a mission to assist businesses in achieving their goals.